What the Old Testament Is About [An Intro Guide]

 He couldn’t have been more wrong.

 Sin is breaking God’s law of love.
-In short, it’s selfishness.
-It’s when God is pushed away.
+In short, it’s selfishness that occurs when God is pushed away.

-And after Eden, now with a weakness toward sin, humans can’t stop the selfishness in their hearts without the help of God and His principles.
+And after Eden, now with a weakness toward sin, humans can’t stop the selfishness in their hearts without the help of God.

 The history of the Old Testament proves it.
 Human nature is relentless.

-It became so bad that every thought of their hearts was evil (Genesis 6:5).
-God had to destroy the earth before they destroyed themselves by violence (Genesis 6:11).
+It became so bad that every thought of their hearts was evil, and God had to destroy the earth before they destroyed themselves by violence (Genesis 6:5, 11).

 Likewise, the people of Sodom and Gomorrah were on the brink of destruction because of their evil practices—including rape and sexual immorality (Genesis 18–19).